 We know that the whole grooming experience can be slightly traumatic for some pups, even if it’s in their own home done by someone they adore.
-That could be a rescue dog who gets a bit touchy about brushes, a pup with high-anxiety that just can’t seem to chill out, or just a pup who generally prefers not to be groomed, thanks very much.
+That could be a rescue dog who gets a bit touchy about brushes, a pup with high-anxiety who just can’t seem to chill out, or just a pup who generally prefers not to be groomed, thanks very much.
 Looking for help on how to approach the situation?
 We’ve picked the brains of some experts to offer up guidance.

-Whether you’re wielding the scissors in your own hand or passing them off to a trained professional, here are some simple ways to keep fido calm while you (or whoever) is tending to their locks.
+Whether you’re wielding the scissors in your own hand or passing them off to a trained professional, here are some simple ways to keep Fido calm while you (or whoever) is tending to their locks.

-Have the Right Supplies & Tools
+Have the Right Supplies and Tools

 The Boy Scouts say, “Be Prepared,” and the same advice goes for tackling grooming at home.
 Before you get started, have all the correct supplies and tools ready so that your pup feels confident in your hands (even if your mitts are slightly inexperienced).

 Do some research on what works best for your pup’s coif.
 That includes brushes, combs, and shampoos.
 If you’re trimming anything, watch a video or two to get comfortable, and know in advance which clippers or scissors you need to do the job.

 You’ll gain a lot of confidence once you feel prepared.
 Your pup will be more comfortable when they sense that you have a handle on the situation.

 It’s important to make the whole process a fun, relaxing and positive experience for fido—which is definitely possible with the right kind of mindset.